correct errors by means of suspense accounts

 Procedure for Using Suspense Accounts

-5. Correct the Error: Once the error is identified, the appropriate adjustment is made to the correct accounts.
+4. Correct the Error: Once the error is identified, the suspense account is adjusted to correct the error.
+This may involve adjusting the balances in the affected accounts.

 Example